Economic pain, Turkish strikes drive Syrian Kurds to Europe | Science-Environment

 Recent events in northeastern Syria have given its residents an additional incentive to leave.

-Since then, Turkish airstrikes have pounded areas across northeastern Syria, including Kobani, further battering its already pulverized infrastructure, and Ankara has vowed a ground invasion.
+Since then, Turkish airstrikes have pounded areas across northeastern Syria, including Kobani, further battering its already pulverised infrastructure, and Ankara has vowed a ground invasion.

 Bozan Shahin, an engineer from Kobani, recalled a Turkish airstrike last month.

+There, the migrants typically stay in crowded apartments in Beirut for about a week while awaiting expedited passports from the Syrian Embassy by way of a smuggler's middleman.

-With passports in hand, the migrants fly to Egypt, where Syrians can enter visa-free, then take another flight to Benghazi in war-torn Libya before embarking on the journey to Algeria through another network of smugglers.
+With passports in hand, they fly to Egypt, where Syrians can enter visa-free, then take another flight to Benghazi in war-torn Libya before embarking on the journey to Algeria through another network of smugglers.

-“We went in vans and jeeps and they took us across Libya through Tripoli and the coastal road and we would switch cars every 500 kilometers or so,” Mesko said.
+“We went in vans and jeeps and they took us across Libya through Tripoli and the coastal road and we would switch cars every 500 kilometres or so,” Mesko said.

 During the journey across the desert, they had to cross checkpoints run by Libya's mosaic of armed groups.